 A full catalogue of the Ashmolean's collection of diverse works from the formative periods of Himalayan art, c.
-AD 700-1400 (published Oxford, 2008).
+AD 700-1400 by Amy Heller (published Oxford, 2008).

 The Ashmolean's Department of Eastern Art has long held a substantial collection of Buddhist sculptures, ritual objects and scroll-paintings from Nepal and Tibet.
 Some had belonged to the museum of the University's former Indian Institute (1897-1962), while others later came on loan from the Bodleian Library, from the gifts of the Tibetan scholar W.Y.
 Evans-Wentz.
 Many more formed part of the extensive loan collection, recently donated to the Museum, of the late E.M.
 Scratton.